diem/bcs/README.md

 #### Maps (Key / Value Stores)

 Maps are represented as a variable-length, sorted sequence of (Key, Value) tuples.
-Keys must be unique and the tuples sorted by increasing lexicographical order on the LCS bytes of each key.
+Keys must be unique and the tuples sorted by increasing lexicographical order on the BCS bytes of each key.
 The representation is otherwise similar to that of a variable-length sequence.
 In particular, it is preceded by the number of tuples, encoded in ULEB128.